 Lewis Wind Power has been working with its partners to take forward wind development on Lewis since 2003.
 However, a series of changes to government policy and challenges around the interconnector with the mainland mean that no wind projects of scale have been built on the Western Isles.

 The UK Government has confirmed that projects on the UK’s remote islands which are not currently connected to the main GB transmission network will be able to participate in the next auction for the long-term contracts required to underpin investment in construction, which is expected to commence in May 2019.

-LWP’s two projects are ready to bid, with planning consents and grid connection agreements in place.
+LWP’s project is ready to bid, with planning consent and grid a connection agreement in place.

 |2010||Public exhibitions and meetings commence for Stornoway Wind Farm|

 |2015||Application for variation to consent to increase size and capacity of project|

 |2017||UK Government commits to allowing ‘Remote Islands Wind’ projects to bid for Contracts for Difference|

 |Government announces timetable and budget for Contract for Difference auction|

 |LWP commences scoping exercise at Stornoway Wind Farm to look at the potential to use larger turbines and revise the layout of the project to improve its competitiveness|

 |2019||Next auction for Contracts for Difference|